DoSomething/bertly/INSTALL.md

 A Flask deployment template: https://github.com/alexdebrie/serverless-flask

-You can just check out the [Bertly repo](https://github.com/DoSomething/bertly), but I used this template to create the new Servlerless directory:
+You can just check out the [Bertly repo](https://github.com/DoSomething/bertly), but I used this template to create the new Serverless directory:

 `serverless install --url https://github.com/alexdebrie/serverless-flask --name bertly`